Take Action Against Fraud, Money Laundering, and Corruption

 Lynch has led training sessions on fraud detection and investigations for global law enforcement groups and financial institutions throughout the world.
 She also consults for fraud detection software companies in the New York City area.

-At Utica College, Lynch developed and enhanced course materials and created specific courses for both graduate and undergraduate financial crime programs.
+At Utica University, Lynch developed and enhanced course materials and created specific courses for both graduate and undergraduate financial crime programs.
 She served as the lead academic for the program’s new prevention and detection concentration and the redesign of the undergraduate online certificate program—adding courses that enhance relevancy to the investigation of financial crime.

 Her outreach efforts have drawn in entities like the Association of Certified Anti Money Laundering Specialists (ACAMS), the U.S. Marshals Service, and the New York National Guard to invest professional effort in aligning respective personnel with tailored certificate programs.